SteveHodge/assistantdm/readme.txt

 Bugs/Priority:
 * create effect dialog
 * weapon usage
-* adhoc weapon bonuses: done for attack but not for damage as that needs the AttackForm to have a real Statistic for damage.
+* adhoc weapon bonuses: done
     ...
 Implementation only works for characters (via CharacterAttackForm), for monsters would want to refactor the id stuff back to AttackForm and come up with a way to locate given attack forms.
     ...
 Implementation includes the beginnings of Effect targets that select multiple Statistics based on some criterion (in this case id), this can be expanded for use with things like Feats
     ... that apply to a specific class or type of weapon.
 But will need a way to specify that such effects are ongoing and should be applied to future cases that match.